blueteamtech/ai-tweet-scheduler/v2-personality-ai-plan.md

 - [ ] Samples are saved and retrievable
 - [ ] Error handling works for invalid inputs

+#### **What's Happening (Simple):**
+You paste your old tweets into a box, click "Analyze Writing," and the AI studies your writing style.
+It shows you insights about your personality and saves this information so future tweets can sound more like you.
+Think of it as teaching the AI to "speak like you" by showing it examples of how you naturally write.

+#### **Potential Troubleshooting Areas:**
+- **pgvector Extension**: Must be enabled in Supabase before creating vector columns (check extension list first)
+- **Embedding Dimensions**: Verify OpenAI's `text-embedding-3-small` still uses 1536 dimensions (could change)
+- **API Costs**: Embedding large amounts of text can be expensive - estimate costs first
+- **Large Text Processing**: Handle cases where users paste massive amounts of text (set limits)
+- **Empty Results**: What if AI can't extract meaningful personality traits from the samples?

 ---

 ### **Phase 2: Personality-Enhanced Tweet Generation** ✨